brianrayxu/Smart-Key---Security-System/README.md

 Issue #2 : There is no limit to the amount of login attempts, meaning our security hub could technically be brute forced quite easily considering ID is only two digits and password is only one digit.

-Solution : We could increase the digit length of both ID and passowrd as well as introduce a sanity check that locks a certain ID from logging in after a certain amount of incorrect attempts.
+Solution : I could increase the digit length of both ID and passowrd as well as introduce a sanity check that locks a certain ID from logging in after a certain amount of incorrect attempts.

 Issue #3 : There is a lack of encryption on our database.
 This means if you are in our local area network, you could request the information on the database which includes all the passwords and IDs for our fobs and hubs